Feeling frazzled? Do you find yourself getting up early, working late, and still not getting it all done?

 The Pareto Principle, also known as the 80/20 rule, infers that you’ll find that a small number of tasks are wasting the majority of your time.
 Reduce the time you spend on those tasks, and you’ll reduce busy work.

-To learn more about Pareto Principle and how to perform a Pareto Analysis, refer to our Tuts+ tutorial on the subject:
+Learn more about Pareto Principle and how to perform a Pareto Analysis.
+Check out our Tuts+ tutorial on the subject:

 If you know how you spend your time, you’re ready for the next step.